tantaman/strut/README.md

 This project intends to create an extensible, maintainable, and clean editor for authoring ImpressJS presentations.
 I hope this project can also serve as an example of a browser based rich client as the project matures.

+### Prior Art ###

+Whats the difference between ```Strut``` and ```Impressionist```?
+From a developer's perspective, everything.
+In Strut there is an object for each major component.
+The Slides, SlidePreviews, TransitionEditor, SlideEditor all have their own objects so its easy to track down and make changes to a component.
+Strut uses RequireJS to keep source files small and focused.
+BackboneJS is used for Strut's data model and serialization as well as for binding events in the view layers.

 ### Preview ###

 A github hosted preview is available at: http://tantaman.github.com/Strut/client/web/index.html